wacncontent/CustomizeTool/removeCommentOutput2/articles/virtual-network/virtual-network-ip-addresses-overview-arm.md

 Public IP addresses are used for communication with the Internet, including Azure public-facing services.

-Private IP addresses are used for communication within an Azure virtual network (VNet), and your on-premises network when you use ExpressRoute circuit to extend your network to Azure.
+Private IP addresses are used for communication within an Azure virtual network (VNet), and your on-premises network when you use a VPN gateway or ExpressRoute circuit to extend your network to Azure.

 [AZURE.INCLUDE [azure-arm-classic-important-include](../includes/learn-about-deployment-models-rm-include.md)] [classic deployment model](/documentation/articles/virtual-network-ip-addresses-overview-classic).